SAP/luigi/docs/navigation-parameters-reference.md

 ### sideNavAccordionMode
 - **type**: boolean
-- **description**: overrides the default behaviour of categories whether multiple categories can be collapsed at the same time or similar to an accordion.
-(Default: false)
+- **description**: overrides the default behaviour of categories whether multiple categories can be collapsed.
+When set to `true`, only one category is collapsed.
+The navigation is similar to an accordion; when the user clicks another category the previously collapsed category is closed and the new one is opened.
+- **default**: `false`

 ## Context switcher